mcasper/git-clean/README.md

 Continue? (yN) y

 Remote:
- - [deleted]         remote1
+ - [deleted]         branch1

  Local:
+ Deleted branch branch1 (was 3a9ea97).
- Deleted branch local_only (was 3a9ea97).
+ Deleted branch branch2 (was 3a9ea97).
- Deleted branch remote1 (was 3a9ea97).
+ Deleted branch branch3 (was 3a9ea97).
 ```
-Branches that are already deleted in the remote are filtered out.
+Branches that are already deleted in the remote are filtered out from the
+output.

 It also offers several options for tweaking what branches get deleted, where.